trenton-jhu/SoftwareTestingProject/README.md

 - Castling is not implemented
 - Pawn promotion to Queen when reaching the opposite end of board is not implemented
 - Game does not detect and show message when ends in stalemate
-- Game does not provide option for player to claim draw after a threefold repetition
+- Game does not provide option for a player to claim draw after a threefold repetition
-- Cannot make new players when there are already two players that exist (Only for running on Mac OS machines, not sure if this an intended feature or a fault)
+- Cannot make new players when there are already two players that exist (Only for running on Mac OS machines, not sure if this is an intended feature or a fault)

+## Discussion
+- Important for software development to make program more testable:
+  - Breakdown classes that are too large and contains too many methods, logic. `Main.java` tries to encompass too many tasks including GUI setup, game initialization, game logic, etc.
+  - Should use dependency injection instead of instantiation for classes with high couplings.
+For example `Player.java` makes use of many different input and output streams and file handlers and so using dependency injection would be much easier to test using mock.

+- Some faults discovered for certain methods do not necessarily lead to failures because their consumers interact with them in a specific way to avoid it.
+However, for more reliable software that is robust and flexible to extension and further development, these faults should still be fixed.
+- Cross-platform compatibility of program: important to maintain consistency for software across different platforms.
+- Good to mention in design docs or software specs what features are not implemented or what are future development steps.
+- Need to have many different software testing techniques to achieve more thorough and comprehensive testing of a piece of software.
+Different testing methods may lead to different type of faults being revealed.